mmoth-kurtis/MMotH-Fenics-UK/docs/pages/getting_started/running_a_simulation/cell_isometric_demo_page/single_cell_isometric_demo_page.md

 Summary
 -------
 A unit cube mesh consisting of six tetrahedral elements is used to model a single muscle cell tension response to a twitch calcium transient.
+<a href="path/to/file" download>Download instruction file</a>

 Simulation Protocol
 -------------------
 The muscle cell is stretched 11.5% over 5 ms so that the half-sarcomere length increases from 950 nm to 1100 nm.
-This stretch is maintained for 45 ms at a calcium concentration of 1e-7 M to allow the cross-bridges to reach steady state.
+This stretch is maintained for 15 ms at a calcium concentration of 1e-7 M to allow the cross-bridges to reach steady state.
 Then the cell is activated with a skeletal muscle calcium transient approximation from (citation) using the [two-compartment calcium](../../../model_formulations/calcium_models/two_compartment_model/two_compartment_model.md) model, and stretch held fixed.

 Boundary Conditions & Assumptions
 ---------------------------------